 - 54 oz Ultra Filtered Whole Milk

-- 2 tbsp Unsweetened Plain Yogurt
+- 2 tablespoon Unsweetened Plain Yogurt

-- 1 tsp Vanilla Extract optional
+- 1 teaspoon Vanilla Extract optional

 For Lemon Yogurt